-The personal interests of the Proprietors consist in the security of their capital stock, of the quick and dead stock at home and abroad, and of those immunities which they have from time to time acquired, as a corporate body, in England and in and granged to be will be really and the state of the sta
+The personal interests of the Proprietors consist in the security of their capital stock, of the quick and dead stock at home and abroad, and of those immunities which they have from time to time acquired, as a corporate body, in England and in India.
+India.
+These several interests are confided to the care and protection of the Court of Directors, who, as the executive body, must be considered responsible to the Proprietors for their preservation.